Summer Math Activities to Get Kids Outdoors

 Chalk Number Line Run

 One popular outdoor activity for many kids is drawing with sidewalk chalk!
-Sidewalk chalk can be used to create hopscotch courses, which becomes a great opportunity for skip counting practice and other math games.
+Sidewalk chalk can be used to create hopscotch courses, which becomes a great opportunity for skip counting exercises and other math games.
 Hopscotch is ideal for kinesthetic learning since kids are required to hop around!

 Another great sidewalk chalk math activity is a chalk number line run.
 A number line is a tool to help with solving problems and increasing number sense.
 Use the chalk with your kids to draw a number line to 20 (or however high you would like to go).
 Place a stack of number cards near the line.
 Have kids take turns drawing a number card.
 If a number 3 is drawn, the player will hop 3 times and stay on their number until their next turn.
 On their next turn, the player will draw another number card and add that number to the number that they are standing on.
 Players will rotate drawing cards and counting until someone reaches the end.